 Orland Unified School District sits in a very rural and agricultural community.
 Our diversity primarily consists of Hispanic (~66%) and White (~30%) students.
 Approximately 13% of those students have some form of disability.
 Our program supports all students and encourages diversity in a variety of ways.
 Our program coordinators and/or program director participate in IEP meetings for those students that have them.
-We consistently advocate and encourage school sites to include us in these meetings so that we can more effectively support the needs of those students consistent with those of the instructional day and what is best for that child.
-Our staff participates in training such as trauma-infused practices, PBIS, Restorative Justice Practices, and other forms of instructional support systems to address the specific needs of these groups of students.
-Each program site also has at least one bi-lingual staff member on-site to support those mono-lingual students and/or parents.
+We consistently advocate and encourage school sites to include us in these meetings so that we can more effectively support the needs of those students consistent with those of the instructional day and what is best for that child Each program site also has at least one bi-lingual staff member on-site to support those mono-lingual students and/or parents.
 Students who participate in the Dual Immersion (DI) program during the school day are also placed in designated DI support groups for our homework segment of the day.
 Support of cultural diversity also comes in a variety of forms.
 We have several enrichment club options that expose students to a variety of cultures as well as affording opportunities for students to share about their own customs.
 Around the World Club focuses on the culture of Asia, Europe, Russia, and a variety of indigenous cultures.
 Each club incorporates language, food, customs, etc. into the activities.
 Guest speakers are brought in when we have access to one and are encouraged to share activities with the students throughout the enrichment cycle.